 We participate in affiliate programs from some of the companies mentioned in this post and earn a commission when you click over from our site.
 It won’t cost you an extra dime (in fact you’ll usually get a discount), and I’ll get a small commission.

+Having discussed about hiking 101 and the beginners guide to hiking, let’s shift our focus to camping 101 and camping for beginners.
 Camping does not mean moving your home to the woods.
 It means turning the woods into a home.
 This camping 101 checklist will help you understand what you need to carry along when going camping.

 Let’s not circumvent this- planning for a camping session is never easy.
 Putting the gear, equipment, and essentials together could be straining, and you definitely need some help.